alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ### Responsibilities  ###

 Besides rights I will get in Canada, there are also responsibilities I have to take.
-Threrefore I also have legal obligations.
+Therefore I also have legal obligations.
 It is important to know how the laws affect me in terms of both rights and obligations.
 The government system and its programs will be of interest to us as I begin to receive benefits and to pay taxes.

 ### Others ###

 Other information about starting life in Canada can be easily accessed in [Welcome to Canada](http://www.cic.gc.ca/english/pdf/pub/welcome.pdf)

-## Gathering all nessary documents  ##
+## Gathering all necessary documents  ##

 1. Passports with Canadian immigrant visa and Confirmation of Permanent Residence.
 2. Two copies of a detailed list of all the personal or household items I bring or bring later filling Form B4, Personal Effects Accounting Document